ojuuji/rb.db/docs/readme.md

 These tables are non-trivially generated, i.e. their data cannot be obtained using, for example, some simple query statement.

 ## color_properties

+This is complementary 1-to-1 table to Rebrickable table [`colors`](#colors) and is separated only because Rebrickable tables are never modified in `rb.db`.

 Columns: `id` (integer, primary key), `sort_pos` (integer), `is_grayscale` (integer, 0/1, nullable).